 "It can be difficult to maintain a healthy meal plan when holiday get-togethers are often centered around foods we wouldn’t always consider eating," says Rachel Johnson, a registered dietitian for Abbott.
 "The good news is that although you should be mindful of what you eat, the right planning can help you make healthier choices while still enjoying this time with family and friends."

-We’ve asked Rachel to share some simple planning strategies and easy nutrition swaps, so you can have your cake and eat it too.
+Here are some simple planning strategies and nutrition swaps, so you can enjoy the festivities and stay on track.

 1. Plan Ahead